Dining Room Art

 Modern dining room art doesn't mean minimalist or stark.
 It means art that fits the way people actually live and entertain now — open-plan kitchens that flow into dining areas, casual Friday-night gatherings as much as formal dinner parties.

-What tends to work in contemporary dining spaces:
+What tends to work in contemporary dining spaces?

-Muted, sophisticated palettes.
 Warm neutrals, deep greens, dusty pinks, and rich earth tones feel current without dating quickly.
 These sit well with both natural timber tables and modern settings.

-Oversized single prints over cluttered arrangements.
-The trend in dining rooms has moved away from gallery walls toward one strong, generous print.
-It's more impactful, easier to live with, and lets the art breathe.
+The trend in dining rooms has moved away from gallery walls toward one strong, generous print, which lets the art breathe.

 Frequently Asked Questions